nitrogen/simple_bridge/README.markdown

 * *mochiweb_response_bridge.erl* - The response bridge module for Mochiweb.
 * *???_response_bridge.erl* - Support for more servers on the way.

-To extend the Simple Bridge to other HTTP servers (or other versions of Inets, Mochiweb, or Yaws), copy and modify inets_response_bridge.erl or mochiweb_response_bridge.erl.
+To extend the SimpleBridge to other HTTP servers (or other versions of Inets, Mochiweb, or Yaws), copy and modify inets_response_bridge.erl or mochiweb_response_bridge.erl.